-2 COVID Case Fatality Rate Change Over the 27 Weeks.
+2.0 COVID Case Fatality Rate Change Over the 31 Weeks.

-The chart above shows how the cumulative number of COVID cases and the cumulative number of COVID deaths have increased in Alabama over the first 27 weeks of the pandemic.
+The chart above shows how the cumulative number of COVID cases and the cumulative number of COVID deaths have increased in Alabama over the first 31 weeks of the pandemic.
 Note that, while the Y-axis gives the number of deaths, it is only 1/10th of the case count.
 This was done so that the cases and deaths could be shown on the same chart.
 Note how the number of cases has been increasing exponentially, especially in the most recent weeks.
-The actual cumulative numbers for Week 27 (ended September 8, 2020) were 133,606 cases and 2,277 fatalities.
+The actual cumulative numbers for Week 31 (ended October 6, 2020) were 160,477 cases and 2,580 fatalities.

-The chart below shows how the probability of survival has changed over the 27 weeks.
-The death rate got up to nearly 4 per hundred cases (4%) in weeks 9-11, but it is now down to under two in 100 cases (actual value leveled off in the past three weeks to about 1.7%).
+The chart below shows how the probability of survival has changed over the 31 weeks.
+The death rate got up to nearly 4 per hundred cases (4%) in weeks 9-11, but it is now down to under two in 100 cases (actual value leveled off in the past two weeks to about 1.6%).
 This shows how increased testing, improved testing techniques, and other medical advances have been beneficial in reducing the proportion of cases that result in death.

-3 First 27 Weeks Crash Response Temporal Displays
+3.0 Crash Response Temporal Displays for the First 31 Weeks

 To set the stage for the comparisons to follow in this section, consider the All Crashes (yellow) and the Fatal Crashes (orange) lines in the chart displayed below.
 Lighter colors were chosen for these two lines so they would blend into the background of the charts that follow to prevent their being a distraction from the two lines on each of these charts that illustrate the chart's major findings.
 Consistent with what has been observed in most states, All Crashes came down to about 50% of their pre-COVID levels in the first few weeks.
 However, after Week 5, fatal crashes not only did not remain at the lower level, and after Week 12, it exceeded the pre-COVID levels.
-"All Crashes" regressed toward their pre-COVID level after Week 7, and it has now leveled-out at about 80% of the pre-COVID level (about 2000 crashes per week).
-The decreases in Week 27 are probably due to it being a holiday week (Labor Day).
+"All Crashes" regressed toward their pre-COVID level after Week 7, and it has now leveled-out at about 85% of the pre-COVID level (about 2000 crashes per week).

-Fatal crashes rose in Weeks 12-15 to about 30% higher than the pre-COVID level, and they did not drop until Week 17.
+Fatal crashes rose in Weeks 12-15 to about 40% higher than the pre-COVID level, and they did not drop until Week 17.
 It is now at about 11 fatal crashes per week.
+The extremely favorable reduction in fatal crashes after Week 25 to nearly the same proportion as All crashes, which has leveled out since Week 23 and is now at 0.85 (85%) of its pre-COVID level.
 See Sections 6 and 7 below for comparisons of fatalities in 2020 and 2019.

 The following subsections will present the changes in the various crash types.
-The All and Fatal crash lines have been displayed as thin lines so that they do not distract from the main objectives of the charts.
+The "All" and "Fatal" crash lines will continue to be displayed as thin lines in these charts so that they do not distract from the other lines in the charts.